davidruiz1023/Recipely/README.md

    | shoppingList  | Array | array of ingredient name and their respective count pairs

 ### Networking
-- [Create basic snippets for each Parse network request] - STILL NEED TODO

-- Network request to parse when logging in.
-(Login Screen)
-- GET request to Spoonacular API to search for recipes by ingredients (Search Screen)
-- GET request to Spoonacular API to get recipe details (Recipe Details Screen)
-- POST request to Spoonacular API to create a shopping list with ingredients (Recipe Details Screen)
 ##### Spoonacular API
 - Base URL - https://spoonacular.com/food-api